Rik Waller: TV appearances

 Waller has appeared as himself on several TV shows.
 In 2002, he appeared on Celebrity Fit Club, but he was kicked off the show when he was caught binge eating.

 On 28 February 2007, Waller appeared on Never Mind the Buzzcocks in the Identity Parade Round and briefly replaced captain Phill Jupitus when it became clear who was the real Rik Waller.
 He has not appeared on TV since.

 Personal life

-He was educated at The Howard School, Rainham, Kent.
+Waller was educated at The Howard School, Rainham, Kent.
 Waller's singing career ended in 2007 after he had lost his singing voice due to problems with severe laryngitis.

 In 2013, Waller revealed in an interview with the Daily Mail that due to being jobless and penniless, he was receiving unemployment benefits.
 In 2014, he was working as an exam invigilator in Sittingbourne, Kent.
 Waller also said that, alongside his father, he once ran a mobile karaoke and disco business.